Nakivale Refugee Settlement: Location

 Nakivale refugee settlement is located near the Tanzania border in Isingiro district, Southern Uganda.
 It is approximately 200 km away from Kampala city, which is the administrative capital of Uganda.
 The Nakivale refugee settlement is six hours' drive from the capital, Kampala.
-It stretches for 184 sq km (71 sq miles) and covers rolling hills, fertile fields, a lake and many streams.
+It stretches for 184 km^{2} (71 sq miles) and covers rolling hills, fertile fields, a lake and many streams.
 Dotted around the landscape are small brick or mud houses, some with corrugated irons roofs.

 Administration

 The administration of Nakivale refugee settlement is managed by top level officers from The Office of the Prime Minister on-site settlement management team, led by the Ugandan Settlement Commander.
-Each zone is officially represented by elected members from the refugee population, who form the settlement’s three Refugee Welfare Councils; refugee welfare council one, two and three.
+Each zone is officially represented by elected members from the refugee population, who form the settlement's three Refugee Welfare Councils; refugee welfare council one, two and three.
 The election process is held after two years; this means that each leadership has two years time limit.
 This is the refugee leadership structure that helps the Office of the Prime Minister to lead refugees at village levels.
 Each refugee council is composed of 10 members.
 The chairperson who is in charge of the administration of the village is helped with the vice-chairperson who is most of time a woman.
 There are also the general secretary, the secretary of defense, the secretary of woman affairs, the secretary of youth, the secretary of extremely vulnerable individuals, the secretary of education, the secretary of hygiene and sanitation and the treasurer.
 Refugees in Nakivale are granted access to free land to build their shelter and are expected to use the rest for farming.
 Livelihood assistance is provided by UNHCR IPs, who as of 2013 include the American Refugee Committee, Nsamizi and Wakati Foundation a refugee led organization.